wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/phpmyadmin-adventure.md

 That day was on the 27/08/2018, a very happy day !
 Since then I am a [phpMyAdmin team member](https://phpmyadmin.net/team).

-I work for phpMyAdmin starting on the 01/12/2020.
+I worked for phpMyAdmin from the 01/12/2020 to 30/11/2022.
+With some months where I was working for other clients or my own projects.

 You can find my reports: [here](https://blog.williamdes.eu/tags/phpmyadmin/)